-Prostate cancer is the most common type of cancer diagnosed among men.1 Men have a lifetime risk of 14% with an average five year survival of 98.9%.2 The prostate specific antigen (PSA) test has been used to screen men for prostate cancer along with the digital rectal exam since approval by the United States Food and Drug Administration in 1986.^{3,4} Evidence conflicts as to whether the PSA test has been associated with reductions in prostate cancer mortality, and if present, absolute risk reduction is small.
+Prostate cancer is the most common type of cancer diagnosed among men.1 Men have a lifetime risk of 14% with an average five year survival of 98.9%.2 The prostate specific antigen (PSA) test has been used to screen men for prostate cancer along with the digital rectal exam since approval by the United States Food and Drug Administration in 1986.^{3,4} However, evidence conflicts as to whether the PSA test when used for prostate cancer screening reduces prostate cancer mortality.
+If present, absolute risk reduction is small.
 While the PSA test is often used in conjunction with the digital rectal exam, it is more sensitive and there are no trials looking at efficacy of the digital rectal exam alone.5 Consequently, these recommendations only review the PSA test for prostate cancer screening.

-Approximately 27% of estimated new cancer cases of all cancer cases in men in 2014 were due to prostate cancer with a higher lifetime risk of diagnosis among black men and a lower lifetime risk among Asian American/Pacific Islander, American Indian/Alaska Native and Hispanic men when compared to non-Hispanic white men.1 Prostate cancer is the second leading cause of cancer deaths in men, with an estimated 21.4/100,000 of deaths (all races, age-adjusted) due to the disease.2
+Approximately 27% of estimated new cancer cases (of all cancer cases in men) in 2014 were due to prostate cancer with a higher lifetime risk of diagnosis among black men and a lower lifetime risk among Asian American/Pacific Islander, American Indian/Alaska Native and Hispanic men when compared to non-Hispanic white men.1 Prostate cancer is the second leading cause of cancer deaths in men, with an estimated 21.4/100,000 of deaths (all races, age-adjusted) due to the disease.2